If you are working on a presentation in Google Slides and you need to switch a font, then you have probably selected text and chosen a new font.

 Note that there are multiple slide types in any given presentation, so you may need to adjust multiple master slides if you want to use the same font in every slide location.

-Our Google Docs change default font guide can show you how to use a different font for new documents in the word application.
+Our Google Docs change default font guide can show you how to use a different font for new documents in the word-processing application.

 How to Change the Font for a Google Slides Text Box